-When it comes to calorific values of food, there are three main components, or macronutrients—carbohydrates, protein, and fat.
-Each one provides a different energy level with 1 g of either carbohydrates or protein equaling 4 kcal, and 1 g of fat contains 9 kcal.
+When it comes to the calorific values of food, there are three main components, or macronutrients—carbohydrates, protein, and fat.
+Each one provides a different energy level, with 1 g of either carbohydrates or protein equaling 4 kcal, and 1 g of fat containing 9 kcal.
 To create energy, our bodies convert these nutrients into glucose (the simplest sugar).
 It fuels all the processes within the body.
 Without it, we wouldn’t survive.

 Our bodies are designed to use carbohydrates for energy because they consist of hundreds of glucose molecules linked together, easily broken down.
 Proteins and fats have to be converted into glucose.
 While this makes them less efficient for the body, it doesn’t mean they aren’t necessary.
 Proteins are essential for building muscle or antibodies to prevent sickness.
 Healthy fats, like omega-3 fatty acids and monounsaturated fatty acids, help your body absorb vitamins and reduce the risk of heart disease and type 2 diabetes.

 All the calories you eat are either converted to physical energy or stored within your body as fat.
 When you eat more calories than you need, your body converts them into muscle (short-term storage) or fat tissues (long-term storage).
 These stored calories will remain in your body until you use them up, either by reducing calorie intake so that your body must draw on reserves for energy or increasing physical activity so that you burn more calories.
 This is your body’s natural survival mechanism because if you aren’t able to eat enough, it’ll tap into these stores for fuel.